Colored Markov polycategories and diagrammatic differentiation

 \subsection{CKSC string diagrams}

-A CKSC string diagram is a finite acyclic string diagram whose internal connections are typed by admissible interface witnesses.
-The interface witness determines the kernel inserted on the connected wire.
+A CKSC string diagram is a finite acyclic string diagram whose internal connections are typed by interface color morphisms.
+The interface color morphism, together with the connected source and target objects, determines the kernel inserted on the connected wire.

-\begin{definition}[Finite acyclic CKSC diagram] Let $\PC$ be a CMP.
-A finite acyclic CKSC diagram $D$ in $\PC$ consists of the following data.